swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 ### Lifetime Management

 [SE-0436] generalized the `withExtendedLifetime` family of functions to support extending the lifetime of noncopyable entities.
-This proposal further generalizes these to also allow nonescapable use:
+This proposal further generalizes these to also allow operating on nonescapable entities:

 ```swift
 func withExtendedLifetime<